opensearch-project/documentation-website/_observing-your-data/trace/trace-analytics-jaeger.md

 ## Data ingestion requirements

-To perform trace analytics on Jaeger data, you need to configure error capability.
+To perform Trace Analytics on Jaeger data, you need to configure error capability.

 Jaeger data that is ingested into OpenSearch must have the environment variable `ES_TAGS_AS_FIELDS_ALL` set to `true` for errors.
 If data is not ingested in this format, it will not work for errors, and error data will not be available for traces in trace analytics with OpenSearch.

 ### About data ingestion with Jaeger indexes

-Trace analytics for non-Jaeger data uses OTel indexes with the naming conventions `otel-v1-apm-span-*` or `otel-v1-apm-service-map*`.
+Trace Analytics for non-Jaeger data uses OTel indexes with the naming conventions `otel-v1-apm-span-*` or `otel-v1-apm-service-map*`.

 Jaeger indexes follow the naming conventions `jaeger-span-*` or `jaeger-service-*`.

 ## Setting up OpenSearch to use Jaeger data

-The following section provides a sample Docker Compose file that contains the configuration required to enable errors for trace analytics.
+The following section provides a sample Docker Compose file that contains the configuration required to enable errors for Trace Analytics.

 ### Step 1: Run the Docker Compose file

-Use the following Docker Compose file to enable Jaeger data for trace analytics.
+Use the following Docker Compose file to enable Jaeger data for Trace Analytics.
 Set the `ES_TAGS_AS_FIELDS_ALL` environment variable set to `true` to enable errors to be added to trace data.

 Copy the following Docker Compose file and save it as `docker-compose.yml`: